 A team might only do a single Rock in a year—certainly no more than three—especially because other work also needs to get done.
 If you can do only one big thing this year, that thing had better be extraordinary.

 A Rock must deliver dramatic, measurable impact, not merely “incremental improvement.”
 It must be strategic, meaning that it must attack the most important challenges you face, materially advancing the company down its unique path for winning its corner of the market, leveraging existing advantages to reduce risk and to forge a path that others cannot easily follow, and build new durable advantages.
 This is where teams most often fall short: Not delivering enough impact to justify their investment of time.

 Sadly, big projects not only over-run on time, but also often under-deliver on impact1.
+These sorts of predictions are famously inaccurate.
 So it’s even more imperative that we demand an enormous impact: That way, if we under-achieve, it was still worth the time.

 Crucially, and perhaps controversially: Do not maximize ROI2.
 Your primary job is to execute your strategy to the fullest, spending the most-possible time on the most-impactful thing.
 If an idea is less impactful, yet also quicker to achieve, that is not the right choice.
 When things go worse than planned, that “less impact” turns into “incremental impact,” and you cannot spend half a year on something so trivial.